 You need to know first of all why you want to begin a courtship.
 I hope it is not because you want to escape from home, or you are anxious because everybody else has a partner and you don’t, or you feel lonely and have the need for love.
 What, then, is the objective of courtship?
 It is to prepare for a possible God-honoring life-long partnership in marriage.
 If you are doing it to kill boredom or cure your loneliness or to make sure you are not unattached, then you are not mature enough to start courtship.
 But if you believe that you are entering courtship for the right reason, here are some points to note:

-1. Courtship should not be entered into lightly or when both parties are unsure of the will of God.
+Courtship should not be entered into lightly or when both parties are unsure of the will of God.
 Your part is to walk close to Him and continue to pray and commit the relationship to Him.
-He will direct both circumstantially and also through your heart.
-If you are sure of the relationship and the other party is not, then pray.
+He will direct you both circumstantially and through your heart.
+If you are sure about the relationship and the other party is not, then pray.
 Have patience, this is a test of your faith and also increases your experience in discerning the will of God.
 But if the other party continues to be unresponsive, it could be God’s way of closing the door.

-4. Courtship is a time to discern if the other party is ready for the role they are to play as husband/wife.
-If the roles are not played before marriage, don’t hope that they will be in marriage.
+Courtship is a time to discern if the other party is ready for the role they are to play as husband/wife.
+If these roles are not played before marriage, don’t hope that they will be in marriage.
 It is also unfair to go into a relationship and expect the other party to change after marriage.

 Read also What is a Christian marriage?100% Free Bible Course

 We now offer a 100% free, Internet based Bible course.
 In 15 short lessons you will learn God's message for you in his Word.